You’ll be glad to know that Philodendron Micans care is incredibly easy! As a Horticulturist and long-time plant fiend, I’ve cared for a few myself.

 Make sure you cut below the node and use clean pruning scissors sterilized with rubbing alcohol.

-Should I Provide a Pole For My Philodendron Micans?
+Should I Provide a Pole For My Velvet Leaf Philodendron?

-A pole encourages the leaves to grow longer and wider too.
+A moss pole encourages the leaves to grow longer and wider too.

 Should I Mist my Philodendron?